 The all black hue appears more in a dilute color for a Blue Merle Great Dane.
 The base coat color of the dog holds usually lighter tone.

 The nose leather is typically blue in Blue Merle Great Danes.
 Rather than being black or pink.
 The Blue Merle great Danes paw pads are in tinge of blue color.

 How to know if the Great Dane is a Blue Merle Great Dane or not?

-Additionally, Color of the nose determines whether the Great Dane is a Blue Merle or not.
-The blue color on nose is the identification mark for the dog.
+Additionally, the color of nose determines whether the Great Dane is Blue Merle or not.
+The blue color on nose is the identification mark for a Blue Merle Great Dane dog.

 Did you know?

 One of the highly celebrated Harlequin Great Dane dog show lines began with a Merle Great Dane.
-Out of which numerous Great Dane dogs were dog shows champions.
+As numerous Great Dane dogs of the lineage were dog shows champions.

 Blue Merle Great Danes are not desired litters as reasoned by responsible breeding principles.
 Though, the canines are typically produced from Harlequin Great Dane breeding.

 It is inevitable to get of one or two Merle Great Dane puppies out of Harlequin Great Dane breeding.
 Which could be a Blue Merle Great Dane as well.

 Intentional Merle Great Dane breeding is not supported.
 Knowledgeable Great Dane breeders abstain from the immoral practice of Merle Great Dane breeding.
 Same goes with the breeding of Blue Merle Great Dane dogs.